-Part-time enrollment is calulated on the per-credit rate. students wanting to enroll, are charged per credit hour.
-Part-time enrollment refers to enrollment of less than 9 credit hours during a semester.
-Students are also assessed a one-time per semester part-time enrollment fee.
+Part-time enrollment is calculated on the per-credit rate. students wanting to enroll, are charged per credit hour.
+Part-time enrollment refers to the enrollment of less than 9 credit hours during a semester.
+Students have also assessed a one-time per semester part-time enrollment fee.

 Sources of Financial Assistance

 Because the Professional Master’s Degree is a non-thesis (non-research) degree, Rice University does not offer tuition waivers, stipends, fellowships, or assistantships for this program, similar to MBA programs.
 Corporate scholarships are sometimes available and all accepted students are eligible to apply.